meltano/academy/labs/end_to_end_cicd.md

     - Click on the new CI/CD job name to view its details.
     - Within a minute or two, you should see a green checkmark, indicating the CI build was successful.

-## Step 3: Add two steps to the pipeline
+## Step 3: Add two setup steps to the pipeline

 1. Open your yml file in the `/.github/workflows` folder and click "Edit".
 2. At the bottom of the file, copy-paste the below two steps: